Are you lucky enough to have tickets to a concert at the Capitol Theatre in Port Chester?

 The best part about a visit to the Capitol Theatre in Port Chester?

-It’s easily accessible.
-The theater only one train station away from the train station in downtown Greenwich, or a 10-minute drive from Stanton House Inn.
+It’s easily accessible, in multiple ways.
+The theater is only one train station away from the train station in downtown Greenwich, or a 10-minute drive from Stanton House Inn.

-It’s so close to the train station in Port Chester that you can see the side of the Capitol Theatre from the platform.
+It’s so close to the Metro North train station in Port Chester that you can see the side of the Capitol Theatre from the platform, across the parking lot.

-Be sure to explore more of the area while you’re here.
+Be sure to explore more of the area while you’re here for events at the Capitol Theatre.

 After all, you’ll need something else to do during the day!